raspberrychris/chrishainesnew/content/blog/why-i-gave-up-on-wordpress-and-what-i-switched-to.md

-+++
+---
-date = 2023-01-15T12:00:00Z
+date: 2023-01-15T12:00:00Z
+description: "Hear me out.
+Here's why I gave up on Wordpress"
+slug: "why-I-gave-up-on-wordpress"
-description = "Hear me out.
-Here's why I gave up on Wordpress" slug = "why-I-gave-up-on-wordpress" tags = ["SEO", "Site Speed", "CMS", "Hugo", "Wordpress"] title = "Why I gave up on Wordpress (And what I switched to)"
+tags: ["SEO", "Site Speed", "CMS", "Hugo", "Wordpress"]
+title: "Why I gave up on Wordpress (And what I switched to)"

-+++
+---
 Hello, my name is Chris.

 I was a WordPress user from \~2009 to 2020.